 The present study demonstrated that seaweed extract (SE) significantly enhanced the growth and yield of onion (Allium cepa L.) under reduced phosphorus fertilization.
 The consistent superiority of treatment T3 across growth stages indicates that SE can effectively compensate for lower phosphorus input.
 Increased plant height, leaf number, and pseudostem diameter suggest improved vegetative vigor, which ultimately translated into higher bulb weight and yield.

 The observed yield improvement in T3 compared to other treatments indicates that the combined application of SE with reduced phosphorus creates a favorable physiological environment for crop growth.
 This improvement is likely linked to enhanced nutrient acquisition and internal nutrient utilization efficiency, which allowed the crop to maintain high productivity despite reduced phosphorus supply.

+This section, relate with findings from previous studies.

 4.2 Enhancement of physiological performance and photosynthetic capacity